ElectronicsTinkerer/project-manager/README.md

 ## CONFIG

-The project manager config file is, by default, located at `~/.config/proj/projects.json`.
-This stores both the project manager configuration options and the project data.
+The project manager config file is, by default, located at `~/.config/pm/`.
+There are two files in this directory: `config.json`, which stores the project manager config settings, and `projects.json`, which is the "db" of projects.

 ### Customization